Tamirat-Y/SQL_DATA_ANALYSIS_PROJECT/README.md

 ![Top](pics/Image.PNG)
 *Bar graph visualizing the salary for the top 10 salaries for data analysts; ChatGPT generated this graph from my SQL query results*

-### 2. Skills for Top Paying Jobs
+### 2. High_Demanding Skills for Top Paying Jobs
-o understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.
+To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.

 ```sql
 WITH top_paying_jobs AS (